rushilkoul/ByteSweep/README.md

 3. Add new formats, improve detection logic, or enhance CLI
 4. Open a Pull Request

-### Note
+> [!IMPORTANT]
-- Not all files can be validated — formats without clear headers or decodable content may be skipped or misclassified.
+> - Not all files can be validated; formats without clear headers or decodable content may be skipped or misclassified.
-- You are responsible for reviewing deletion — the tool prints all operations
+> - You are responsible for reviewing deletion.
+The tool prints all operations.
-- > **Pro Tip:** Comment out actual `.unlink()` or renaming lines during testing!
+> - During testing, comment out actual `.unlink()` statements or renaming logic.
 ### Special Thanks
 - https://en.wikipedia.org/wiki/List_of_file_signatures was an extremely useful resource during the development of this project.